Break out the bubbly - weddings can go ahead again!!!

 .
 These fun, laid-back sessions are a great way to give you more confidence having your photo taken together as a couple before your wedding day, and a perfect way to get to know your photographer!
 Your favourite pics can also be used for your 'save the date' cards.

-If you’re interested in working together, please send me a brief message via my contact page, or email firstname.lastname@example.org
+The simple truth is I love shooting weddings of all shapes and sizes.
+If you’re interested in working together please send me a brief message via my contact page, or email firstname.lastname@example.org

 or give me a call on 07853570745, and I’ll get back to you as soon as I can.

 Thanks for reading and CONGRATULATIONS!
-And if you have any other questions, feel free to get in touch!
+And if you have any other questions, then let’s chat.